 "Don't be so presumptuous as to assume you know what I mean, Granger.
 Good day."
 With that, he pulled out his wand and extinguished the fire.
 To ensure that he wouldn't be visited by her head again, he quickly deactivated the Floo on his fireplace.

-Punching the pillow on the couch to make it more comfortable, Draco lay back down and curled up against it.
+Punching the pillow on the couch to make it more comfortable, Draco laid back down and curled up against it.
 He couldn't see Ron again.
-After all this time, he just couldn't handle it.
+After all this time, he just couldn't deal with it.